Skip to main content

 • Recovery provides you with backups that you can use to recover from loss during downtime.

-In simple terms, it means, "don't rely on just one".
+In simple terms, redundancy means, "don't rely on just one."
 Whatever the important thing you have, whether servers or databases, data centers or applications, you should have more than one.
 If one fails, you still have the other, or better yet, others, to keep things running.

 Backups, on the other hand, are the next part of your defense-in-depth.
 If you have redundancy but it isn't enough, or something or someone manages to corrupt what you have, how do you get back to a good state?

-Each of these has its place to play in your overall resiliency plan.
+Each of these has its role to play in your overall resiliency plan.
 We will look at each in turn.

 Servers